 Skin Side = Presentation Side

 After seasoning, brush the skin lightly with mayonnaise.
-It might sound unexpected, but it works — because it’s an emulsion, it sticks well and helps protect the fish while it cooks.
+It might sound unexpected, but it works.
+Mayonnaise is an emulsion, so it sticks well and helps protect the fish while it cooks.

 Don’t Fight the Fish

-Instead of scraping at it, gently lift with a carving fork, then slide a fish spatula underneath.
+To enable this release, don’t scrape at it.
+Rather, gently lift with a carving fork, then slide a fish spatula underneath.
 If it resists, give it more time.
-Patience here is the difference between clean and chaotic.
+Patience is the difference between clean and chaotic.

 Finish With a Light Touch

 Once you’ve got that golden, crisp skin, don’t overdo it.
-To finish cooking, either:
+To finish cooking, choose one of two options:

 - Close the grill lid

-- Or place a pan over the fish for 10–15 seconds
+- Place a pan over the fish for 10–15 seconds

 The goal is gentle, even heat — not blasting it into dryness.